 Heading into East Anglia from the south takes you through Essex, whose proximity to London has turned much of the county into an unappetizing commuter strip.
-Amid the suburban gloom, there are, however, several worthwhile destinations, most notably Colchester, once a major Roman town and now a likeable place with an imposing castle, and the handsome hamlets of the bucolic Stour River Valley on the Essex–Suffolk border.
-Essex’s Dedham is one of the prettiest of these villages, but the prime attraction hereabouts is Suffolk’s Flatford Mill, famous for its associations with the painter John Constable.
+Amid the suburban gloom, there are, however, several worthwhile destinations, most notably Colchester Dropdown content, once a major Roman town and now a likeable place with an imposing castle, and the handsome hamlets of the bucolic Stour River Valley Dropdown content on the Essex–Suffolk border.
+Essex’s Dedham Dropdown content is one of the prettiest of these villages, but the prime attraction hereabouts is Suffolk’s Flatford Mill Dropdown content, famous for its associations with the painter John Constable.

-Suffolk boasts a string of pretty little towns – Lavenham is the prime example – that enjoyed immense prosperity from the thirteenth to the sixteenth century, the heyday of the wool trade.
-The county town of Ipswichhas more to offer than it’s given credit for, but really it’s the north Suffolk coast that holds the main appeal, especially the delightful seaside resort of Southwold and neighbouring Aldeburgh with its prestigious music festival.
+Suffolk Dropdown content boasts a string of pretty little towns – Lavenham Dropdown content is the prime example – that enjoyed immense prosperity from the thirteenth to the sixteenth century, the heyday of the wool trade.
+The county town of Ipswich Dropdown contenthas more to offer than it’s given credit for, but really it’s the north Suffolk coast that holds the main appeal, especially the delightful seaside resort of Southwold Dropdown content and neighbouring Aldeburgh Dropdown content with its prestigious music festival.

 Norfolk, as everyone knows thanks to Noël Coward, is very flat.
 It’s also one of the most sparsely populated and tranquil counties in England, a remarkable turnaround from the days when it was an economic and political powerhouse – until, that is, the Industrial Revolution simply passed it by.
-Its capital, Norwich, is East Anglia’s largest city, renowned for its Norman cathedral and castle; nearby are the Broads, a unique landscape of reed-ridden waterways that have been intensively exploited by boat-rental companies.
-Similarly popular, the Norfolk coast holds a string of busy, very English seaside resorts – Cromer and Sheringham to name but two – but for the most part it’s charmingly unspoilt, its marshes, creeks and tidal fats studded with tiny flintstone villages, most enjoyably Blakeney and Cley.
+Its capital, Norwich Dropdown content, is East Anglia’s largest city, renowned for its Norman cathedral and castle; nearby are the Broads Dropdown content, a unique landscape of reed-ridden waterways that have been intensively exploited by boat-rental companies.
+Similarly popular, the Norfolk coast Dropdown content holds a string of busy, very English seaside resorts – Cromer Dropdown content and Sheringham to name but two – but for the most part it’s charmingly unspoilt, its marshes, creeks and tidal fats studded with tiny flintstone villages, most enjoyably Blakeney Dropdown content and Cley Dropdown content.

-Cambridge is much visited, principally because of its world-renowned university, whose ancient colleges boast some of the finest medieval and early-modern architecture in the country.
+Cambridge Dropdown content is much visited, principally because of its world-renowned university, whose ancient colleges boast some of the finest medieval and early-modern architecture in the country.
 The rest of Cambridgeshire is pancake-flat fenland, for centuries an inhospitable marshland, but now rich alluvial farming land.
-The cathedral town of Ely, settled on one of the few areas of raised ground in the fens, is an easy and popular day-trip from Cambridge.
+The cathedral town of Ely Dropdown content, settled on one of the few areas of raised ground in the fens, is an easy and popular day-trip from Cambridge.